-The top 5 marketing ideas for small business, 2012
+The top 5 marketing ideas for small business

 In addition, the Internet offers great options to market effectively without requiring a big budget.
 The trade-off, of course, is that you have to invest time and effort instead.
-However, the rewards for well implemented small business marketing initiatives in 2012 can be huge.
+However, the rewards for well implemented small business marketing initiative can be huge.

 Top 5 marketing ideas for small business